acm-uic/registrum/README.md

-rush update # install and link dependencies, add git hooks rush build # build all projects rush watch # build, watch, and run all projects
+rush update # install and link dependencies, add git hooks rush build # build all projects
 ```

 - Start up docker-compose to make sure your services are available before starting up the application